About the Bandstand

 Costs and Timescale

-It is estimated that the project will need around £330,000 to build the structure and provide for running and maintenance costs in the early years while a programme of events is developed.
+It is estimated that the project will need around £250,000 – £260,000 in total to build the plinth, buy and erect the structure and provide for running and maintenance costs in the early years while a programme of events is developed.
+We have already received grants of £20,000 from MVDC and just under £210,000 from Your Fund Surrey, as well as donations from benefactors, to whom we are very grateful.
+They are listed on our funding pages.